 Changes of direction in a pipeline can be used to partially absorb the line’s elongation, when close to an elbow; a branch that is free to expand is available, as shown in the following figure (Fig. 6):

 The “available bending strength” is considered the remaining strength, after that, all of the other stresses on the pipe have been removed, such as the stresses due to internal pressure.

-Clearly, any term of the equation can be obtained once that all of the other terms are known, for instance, the length ΔL that can be absorbed can be found, when the length of the leg that is available is H.
+Clearly, any term of the equation can be obtained once all of the other terms are known, for instance, the length ΔL that can be absorbed can be found when the length of the leg that is available is H.

 Expansion Loops for Long GRE Pipelines